 Fish.
 Bacon.
 Broccoli.
 While the savory smells are wafting from the stove you salivate over the anticipation of your first bite.
-But once the dishes have been washed and you’re post food coma, the once incredible smells become – well, stinky.
-The other night, I slow cooked a delicious spicy chili.
-I thought for sure the kitchen walls would somehow soak up the peppery stench and by morning it would be back to its fresh and clean state.
-But holy jalapeno it still stank like last nights dinner!
+But once the dishes have been washed and you’re post-food coma, the once incredible smells become — well, stinky.
+The other night, I slow-cooked a delicious spicy chili.
+I thought for sure the kitchen walls would somehow soak up the peppery stench and by morning it would be back to its fresh and clean state, but holy jalapeno — it still reeked of last night’s dinner!

 Are you guys into this?
 What combinations will you try first?